Title IX - Sexual Assault and Victim Advocacy

 policy will not be tolerated.
 These definitions are provided so you can understand

-the College's definition of these terms.
+the university's definition of these terms.

 Affirmative Consent: